mbabynames search ✿

-Paris is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "lover".
+Paris is a two-syllable name of Greek origin, meaning "lover".
 It finishes with a hissing -is sound, which shapes how middle names connect to it phonetically.

 2